-It’s complicated, isn’t it?
-To create an article that generates massive web traffic, a content writer needs to have a fool-proof plan and stick to it all the times.
-Right from coming up with eye-catching title through to the end, a writer should remain alerted like a mother deer protecting her fawns (readers) from deadly predators (distraction).
+It seems complicated to create an article that generates massive web traffic and leads.
+Besides, a content writer needs to have a foolproof plan and stick to it all the time.
+Right from coming up with an eye-catching title through to the end, a writer should remain alerted like a mother deer protecting her fawns (readers) from deadly predators (distraction).

-The most important factor that determines blog’s success is the human psychology.
+The most important factor that determines a blog’s success is the human psychology.

-- Readers expect you to amaze them with jaw-dropping facts and mouth-watering opportunities
+- Readers expect you to amaze them with jaw-dropping facts and amazing opportunities.

-- You expect your blogs to transform into the Eighth Wonder of The World
+- You expect your blogs to transform your audience’s way of thinking.

-Before you skip and move on to the Tips, there’s a reality check for you.
+Before you skip and move on to the tips, here’s a reality check for your content writing efforts:

-We expect too much from our work, put our best efforts in the content, thinking that other things (like promotions) are not as important as the main content.
+We expect too much from our work, put our best efforts into content writing for social media, thinking that other things (like promotions) are not as important as the main content.

 - Creating a blog that doesn’t target a particular set of audience.